50% off Premium Yearly

 TSE:LBS

-In the last year, 1 stock analyst published opinions about LBS-T. 0 analysts recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is .
+In the last year, 1 stock analyst issued a Buy, Sell, or Hold rating on LBS.TO (previously LBS-T on Stockchase).
+0 analysts recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is .
 Read the latest stock experts' ratings for Life & Banc Split Corp..

 Life & Banc Split Corp. was never recommended as a Top Pick on Stockchase.
 Read the latest stock experts ratings for Life & Banc Split Corp..

-1 stock analyst on Stockchase covered Life & Banc Split Corp.
-In the last year.
-It is a trending stock that is worth watching.
+Life & Banc Split Corp. is followed by 31 investors on Stockchase and is a trending stock that is worth watching.

 Has a degree of leverage in it.
 You're buying exposure to a basket of great Canadian stocks with dividends.
 Leverage can be in the range of 150-200%.
 When it's going up, it's great.
 But when it's going down, not so much.